 Tough, watertight and with a unique way of gripping a tripod, this 23-litre bag is fit for photography expeditions

-If you are the kind of traveller who likes to travel with a DSLR and lenses, here’s a watertight place to put it all in.
+If you are the kind of traveler who likes to travel with a DSLR and lenses, here’s a watertight place to put it all in.
 Rugged, waterproof, and with room to store not only camera gear but also a Mac computer, there’s not much the Niko doesn’t do.

 Chrome Niko camera backpack: main compartment

 There are two reasons why we like the main compartment on this bag.
 It opens from the back, meaning that you have to put the entire bag face-down on the floor to access it.
-This is how photographers want bags to open; they can easily access all of their gear at nce – it makes it easy to change lenses.
+This is how photographers want bags to open; they can easily access all of their gear at once – it makes it easy to change lenses.
 The second reason we like this design is that it keeps everything inside very secure and away from water.
 Nothing is going to get inside while you’re wearing the Niko.
-This roomy main compartment has at least six areas for various lenses and camera gear, and since the dividers fix using Velcro, it’s all customisable.
+This roomy main compartment has at least six areas for various lenses and camera gear, and since the dividers fix using Velcro, it’s all customizable.
 There are three flat pockets for storing SD cards and suchlike inside the lid, which doubles as an EVA Foam Back Panel that allows air-flow to the wearer’s back.

 Chrome Niko camera backpack: laptop pocket

 Unusually for a camera backpack, there’s a laptop compartment on the front of the bag.
 It’s accessed through a top-to-bottom zip on the bag’s side, and its interior is padded with soft material over some padding.
-It easily fits, and protects, a 13-inch laptop.
+It easily fits and protects, a 13-inch laptop.